This post contains affiliate links. See my disclosure policy here.

 To make this cocktail, you’ll need the following bar tools:

 Coffee Maker: This brews hot coffee.
-We used the Breville Precision Brewer Thermal Coffee Maker.
+I used the Breville Precision Brewer Thermal Coffee Maker.

 Tasting Notes

-“There’s really not much to say about this drink, and that’s not necessarily a bad thing.
+Kendall’s Take: “There’s really not much to say about this drink, and that’s not necessarily a bad thing.
 As you can probably tell from the list of ingredients, it’s really just a straightforward, bold coffee-based cocktail that has hints of brandy and almond in it.
-I can’t say it’s my favorite coffee drink because the coffee flavor is so strong and I don’t usually drink that at all, but it’s still tasty and worth trying at least once if you’re a devoted drinker of the bean.”
+I can’t say it’s my favorite coffee drink because the coffee flavor is so strong and I don’t usually drink that much, but the Café Amore is still tasty and worth trying at least once if you’re a devoted drinker of the bean.”

 Recipe